tuckthomas/OpnLend/README.md

 ***Placing Your Needs First, As It Should Be:*** Don't need a module?
 Remove it.
 Desire to integrate other data or platforms?
 No one is stopping you.
 This OpnLend platform is intended for your institution to scale upon based on ***its needs; not the needs of other institutions***.
 Ultimately, helping you more efficiently lend to businesses of all sizes, farmers, real estate investors, and others to build a better economy.

-***Additional Premium Features Offered:*** Paid, premium features include, but are not limited to: cloud hosting, customer support, custom proprietary solutions, in-house system training, remote system training, basic credit analysis training, intermediate credit analysis training, and advanced credit analysis training.
+***Additional Premium Features Offered:*** Paid, premium features include, but are not limited to: cloud hosting, customer support, custom proprietary solutions, in-house system training, remote system training, basic credit analysis training, intermediate credit analysis training, advanced credit analysis training, and expert credit analysis training.

 ## Global Relationships
 The Global Relationships app serves two primary purposes: